 Google supports CSRB call for open source security improvements in wake of log4j report

-Vice President of Engineering for Privacy, Safety, and Security
+VP, Engineering for Privacy, Safety, and Security

 VP, Chief Information Security Officer, Google Cloud